UKPLab/naacl18-multitask_argument_mining/README.md

 well (and better than single-task learning) when little training data is available for the main task, a common scenario in AM.
 Our findings challenge previous assumptions that conceptualizations across AM datasets are divergent and that MTL is difficult for semantic or higher-level tasks.

-Contact person: Claudia Schulz, schulz@ukp.informatik.tu-darmstadt.de
+Contact person: Claudia Schulz, clauschulz1812 AT_usual_GMAIL_ending

 https://www.ukp.tu-darmstadt.de/